verbman/dmngine/README.md

 ## Publishing Executables for Production use

 Once you have a suite of DMN files completed and you want to publish it you can do so utilising the `[projectname]/Makefile`.
-But first if you want to modify the release number of your project if can be found in the `/[projectname]/pom.xml` file.
+But first, if you want to modify the release number of your project, it can be found in the `/[projectname]/pom.xml` file.
 The initial default is `1.0.0-SNAPSHOT`.

 `make native` will provide further instructions on the process and then kick start the initial step - that being the compilation of the native image.